asti bhāti priyaṁ rūpaṁ nāma cetyamśapañcakam

 ~ Earth Wind & Fire.

-“All that is shines and is dear…” one of my long term favorite inspiring verses from the DrgDṛśya Viveka, the Seer-Seen Discernment, of Śankaracarya which we will explore in both discussion and practice in the upcoming Nourish your Being yoga series at the Yoga Loft on March 16th – April 6th, 2013.
+“All that is shines and is dear…” one of my long term favorite inspiring verses from the DrgDṛśya Viveka, the Seer-Seen Discernment, of Śankaracarya.
+We are studying these verses JULY – AUGUST 2013.

 In the DrgDṛśya Viveka, a few of the verses hold the entire teaching, namely the first verse and this one, verse 20.
 What is the teaching then?
 The DrgDṛśya Viveka contains a key teaching methodology, or prakriya, needed to develop and practice the viveka, the discernment to distinguish that which is truly my being, from those super-impositions that shroud my understanding and seize what defines my sense of being, sense of self; this error being the source of our discontent and at the heart of understanding our own psychology.